 When we passed the No Child Left Behind Act in 2002, we put the country on a path to ensuring that all students get the education they need and deserve.
 However, under the previous administration, the commitment to fully fund this endeavor fell short.
 Across the country, schools have been burdened with teacher shortages and classrooms are unequipped to properly instruct students.
 These problems have only grown worse with the current economic crisis that has forced our states to deal with budget cutbacks.

 That is why I worked hard to pass the American Recovery and Reinvestment Act (ARRA) early in 2009.
 This bill gave each governor significant funding to plug holes in the states' education budgets and prevent teacher layoffs.
-Additionally, this funding would allow schools to modernize their facilities and conduct renovations that would improve energy efficiency.
+Additionally, this

 As governor, I emphasized the importance of rigorous standards and raising student achievement.